Washing Machine (album): Music and lyrics

 The track "Junkie's Promise", sung by Moore, was described as a "heroin vignette".
 Although it was originally interpreted as a tribute to Kurt Cobain of Nirvana, Moore explained that the song is only about the emotional relationship between friends, with one of them being a drug addict.
 According to him, "Any individual involved with drug addiction will lie to his friends for the self-serving need.
 It's the cruelest truth of the situation.
 Kurt may fit this profile and he was surely in my mind as I wrote but the song is not a specific dedication to him".
 Other songs such as "Becuz" and "No Queen Blues" were built upon "numb grooves with slivers of melody, power, and gorgeously crafted noise".
 "The Diamond Sea" was described as a "Neil Young-esque ballad billowing into an epic noise excursion".
-Retrospectively, Pitchfork described it as "the most Sonic Youth song you can imagine" due to its calculated yet unstructured notes, noise, and occasional and aggressive guitar whir.
+Retrospectively, Pitchfork described it as "the most Sonic Youth song you can imagine".

 Artwork and release

 The album cover consists of a cropped Polaroid photograph of two unidentified fans taken at a Sonic Youth show in Amherst, Massachusetts, in April 1995, during a short tour undertaken while the album was still in production.
-The fans are depicted wearing T-shirts that were sold as merchandise during that tour; early in 1995, the band was toying with the idea of changing their name to Washing Machine.
+The fans are depicted wearing T-shirts that were sold as merchandise during that tour; early in 1995, the band considered changing their name to Washing Machine.
 Visible on the shirt on the left are signatures by Thalia Zedek and Chris Brokaw of the tour's opening band Come.
 The photo was taken by Gordon, who believed it could be used as the album cover.
 The band liked the shot, but the record label did not want to use it without permission from the fans.
 Because the band did not have any way to contact them, their faces had to be cropped out.

 Washing Machine was released on vinyl, CD and cassette formats on September 26, 1995, by DGC, shortly after the group concluded their stint headlining the 1995 Lollapalooza music festival.
 During the festival, the band previewed some tracks from the album in addition to playing several songs from Daydream Nation, Dirty, and Experimental Jet Set.
 In Germany, the record was also released with a bonus disc containing four live songs that were recorded in Paris on September 12, 1995.
 Upon release, Washing Machine reached No. 58 on the US Billboard 200 chart and No. 39 on the UK Albums Chart.
 The album also charted in several other countries, including Australia, New Zealand, The Netherlands and Belgium.
 Two singles and music videos for "The Diamond Sea" and "Little Trouble Girl" were released in 1995 and 1996 respectively.
 As of 2005, the album had sold 159,000 copies in the US according to Nielsen SoundScan.